Eleanor Lucas prosecutes and defends, regularly appearing in the Crown Court as well as the Magistrates’ and Youth Courts.

 R v LJ.
 D acquitted of indecent exposure after trial involving vulnerable 15-year-old witness.

-Eleanor regularly prosecutes in the magistrates’ and youth courts.
+Eleanor regularly prosecutes in the Crown, magistrates’ and youth courts.
 She has particular experience prosecuting cases of domestic violence.

 Eleanor also accepts regular instructions to prosecute on behalf of the Probation Service in relation to breach proceedings in the Crown Court.